actions/actions-runner-controller/README.md

 We envision that `RunnerSet` will eventually replace `RunnerDeployment`, as `RunnerSet` provides a more standard API that is easy to learn and use because it is based on `StatefulSet`, and it has a support for `volumeClaimTemplates` which is crucial to manage dynamically provisioned persistent volumes.

 **Limitations**

-A known down-side of `RunnerSet` compared to `RunnerDeployment` is that it is uanble to create [a registration-only pod on scaling-down to zero](https://github.com/actions-runner-controller/actions-runner-controller#note-on-scaling-tofrom-0).
-To workaround that, you need to create a `RunnerDeployment` with `spec.repliacs` set to `0` with `spec.repository`, `spec.organization`, or `spec.enterprise`, and `spec.labels` and `spec.groups` as same values as your `RunnerSet`, so that you can keep the registration-only runner regardless of the number of `RunnerSet`-managed runners.

 A known down-side of relying on `StatefulSet` is that it misses a support for `maxUnavailable`.
 A `StatefulSet` basically works like `maxUnavailable: 1` in `Deployment`, which means that it can take down only one pod concurrently while doing a rolling-update of pods.
 Kubernetes 1.22 doesn't support customizing it yet so probably it takes more releases to arrive.
 See https://github.com/kubernetes/kubernetes/issues/68397 for more information.